 Despite having to walk a political tightrope, Egnankou has worked hard to get the local people, international lending institutions and the Ivorian government to recognize the value of the under-appreciated mangrove.
 Egnankou has worked extensively with coastal communities, showing villagers how to care for their diminishing resource base.
 He has alerted government decision-makers to the catastrophic environmental, social and economic costs of the destruction of the mangrove forests.
 In 1989, when the African Development Bank decided to finance a road traversing the country's last largely intact mangroves and rainforests, Egnankou proved to the team of expatriate engineers that it would actually be less costly to reroute the road out this sensitive area.

 In 1996 Egnankou and his colleagues at the National University started S.O.S.
 Forêts (S.O.S.
 Forests), an NGO dedicated to preserving all forests and their resources.
-As president, Egnankou's immediate objective is to make the Ivorian people aware of their rights and responsibilities toward forests.
+As its executive president, Egnankou's goal is to make the Ivorian people aware of their rights and responsibilities toward forests.
 He also chairs a regional group concerned with the mangroves of the Gulf of Guinea.

-Egnankou is currently on leave from the University of Abidjan where he is an instructor and researcher.
-He is implementing a three-year project financed by the Global Environmental Facility to contain an invasion of exotic aquatic vegetation.
+In addition to having served as an instructor and researcher at the University of Abidjan, Egnankou has also implemented a three-year project financed by the Global Environmental Facility to contain an invasion of exotic aquatic vegetation.

 Watch in high resolution on YouTube.